baez97/JavaScript/README.md

 # JavaScript
-Repository for the Software Engineering Processes subject at UCLM
+Repository for the Software Engineering Processes subject at UCLM.

 ## Task 1: JavaScript Exercises
 ### Status: Done